snaberino/pota-browser/readme.md

+# pota browser

 Hello, this is a very crappy a super alpha version of an ipotetic profile manager and anti detection browser written in rust and totally open source.

-# Chrome usefull args for anti detection mode
+## Chrome usefull args for anti detection mode

 --lang
 --accept-lang